githubtraining/exercise-use-secrets/.github/actions/check-secrets-action/README.md

 # Check Secrets Action

-This local action runs whenever a change to the `.github/workflows/use-secrets.yml` is pushed to your repository.
+This local action runs whenever a change to the `.github/workflows/use-secrets.yml` workflow is pushed to your repository.

 There are two inputs necessary for this action to run and provide a grade for this exercise: